 Tay Glamazon (from Los Angeles, CA, USA) started Glamazontay over 5 years ago.

 Hey I'm Tay I make film lifestyle, Hair, beauty & fashion video... my life consists of running my store Glamazontay Apparel Studio.
 Mentoring Young Women and curating informative resources to help grow your businesses.
 I am Making $100,000 In A Month From A Online Clothing Boutique!

 Read the full story on youtube.com ➜

-Lee Smith (from Bellevue, Washington, USA) started Urbanity Shop almost 13 years ago.
+Lee Smith (from Bellevue, Washington, USA) started Urbanity Shop about 13 years ago.

 Lee Smith is the founder of Urbanity, a contemporary boutique for men’s & women's clothing, footwear, and accessories.

 Lee opened the first Urbanity store back in 2009 after graduating from college at the University of Idaho.

 It is a locally operated store offering customers the opportunity to shop for stylish fashion items in a cozy and laid-back shopping environment

 At Urbanity, people can find renowned brands like Daisy Street, Billionaire Boys Club, Jordan, Girl Dangerous Ice Cream, Nike, Herschel, and others in one store.